coshinen/blog/pages/quotes.md

 > Master Shifu, Kung Fu Panda 3:
 > * If you only do what you can do, you will never be more than you are now.

+> The Soothsayer, Kung Fu Panda 2:
+> * Your story may not have such a happy beginning, but that doesn't make you
+> who you are.
+It is the rest of your story, who you choose to be.

-> Master Oogway, Kung Fu Panda, 3:
+> Master Oogway, Kung Fu Panda:
-> * Inner peace.
-Inner peace.
-Itchy nose.
-Ah-choo!
-Finally, inner peace.
-Now,
-> what?
-> * Quit?
-Don't quit.
-Noodles?
-Don't noodles.
-You are too concerned with what
+> * You are too concerned with what was and what will be.
+There's a saying:
-> was and what will be.
-There's a saying: Yesterday is history, tomorrow is a
+> Yesterday is history, tomorrow is a mystery, but today is a gift.
+That is why
-> mystery, but today is a gift.
-That is why it is called the present.
+> it is called the present.
 > * There are no accidents.
 > * One often meets his destiny on the road he takes to avoid it.
 > * Nothing is impossible.